WaveEngine/EvergineDocs/src/manual/addons/xrv/hand_menu.md

 # Hand Menu

-One of the main features that XRV offers is the hand menu.
-This is an element that shows a set of buttons that can be added or removed programmatically, and its container is attached to the user's wrist.
-When the user turns their palm, the menu will be displayed or hidden depending on the palm's orientation.
-It works for both the left and right hands.
+The hand menu is one of XRV’s primary features, enabling interactive buttons on the user's wrist.
+It appears when the user turns their palm and is accessible for both left and right hands.

 ![Hand menu](images/hand_menu.jpg)

-Each one of the configured modules for an XRV application has the possibility to add a new button to this menu.
-To do this, in the module definition class, just create an instance for the _HandMenuButton_ property.
+Each configured module in an XRV application can add a button to the hand menu by defining a _HandMenuButton_ property in the module’s definition class.

 ```csharp
 public class MyModule : Module